Fall 2013 Course Offerings

 Introductory survey of civilization of ancient Greece and Rome.
 Includes aspects of history, literature, art and archaeology, philosophy and religion.
 Writing-emphasis course.
 Satisfies General Education Requirement: (CC).

-- 222. Classical Greek and Roman Mythology (3).
+- 221. Early Greek Mythology (3).

 - 232. Archaeology and Art of Ancient Greece and Rome (3).